bseltz-cohesity/scripts/python/downloadZipFile/README.md

 * -u, --username: (optional) username to authenticate to Cohesity cluster (default is helios)
 * -d, --domain: (optional) domain of username (defaults to local)
 * -i, --useApiKey: (optional) use API key for authentication
-* -pwd, --password: (optional) password or API key
+* -pwd, --password: (optional) password or API key (will prompt or use stored password if omitted)

 ## Other Parameters